 German investor sentiment falls less than expected in October

-BERLIN, Oct 15 (Reuters) - The mood among German investors worsened only slightly in October, a survey showed on Tuesday, beating an analyst consensus for a bigger drop amid concerns that Europe's biggest economy could be headed towards a recession.
+BERLIN, Oct 15 (Reuters) - The mood among German investors worsened less in October than analysts had expected, a survey showed on Tuesday, amid concern that Europe's biggest economy might be headed for a recession.

-In its monthly survey, ZEW said that an index showing economic sentiment among investors fell to -22.8 points in October from -22.5 points in the previous month, while a second index, measuring investors' assessment of the economy's current shape, fell to -25.3 from -19.9 points.
+In its monthly survey, ZEW said that an index showing economic sentiment among investors fell to -22.8 points in October from -22.5 points in the previous month.
+A second index, measuring investors' assessment of the economy's current shape, fell to -25.3 from -19.9 points.

 "The recent settlement in the trade dispute between the USA and China does not seem to diminish economic scepticism at this stage," ZEW President Achim Wambach was quoted as saying.